Looking for the best muscle building foods

 Increasing your intake of high protein foods is a no brainer on a muscle building diet, but not all proteins are created equal.
 Here are the top sources to include in your meal plan.

-Lean proteins are lower fat options with high amounts of protein, making them protein dense.
+Lean proteins are lower fat options that provide high amounts of protein, making them protein dense.
 Lean proteins also tend to be lower in saturated fat.

 The best lean proteins include: